 Bird species are plentiful around the swamps and marshes of the US.
-The different adaptations in social and feeding behavior mean that you can have flocks of shorebirds, water-loving fowl and cormorants, long-legged herons, and all the predatory birds flying overhead.
-Every species is perfectly adapted to its habitat, which leads to some massive differences between the species.
+The different adaptations in social and feeding behavior mean you can have flocks of shorebirds, water-loving fowl and cormorants, long-legged herons, and all the predatory birds flying overhead.
+Every species is perfectly adapted to its habitat, leading to massive differences between them.

 Swamps are home to water-loving birds such as herons, spoonbills, coots, rails, egrets, ducks, and stilts.
 However, birds of prey such as the osprey, peregrine falcon, harriers, and even bald eagles can often be seen feeding in marshes.

-This guide shows just some of the many varied bird species that you may see around marshes.
+This guide shows just some of the many varied bird species you may see around marshes.

-Some of the most well-known and easy-to-spot birds in the US’s swamps and marshes are the tall wading birds.
+The tall wading birds are some of the most well-known and easy-to-spot birds in the US’s swamps and marshes.
 Herons, egrets, and spoonbills can stride through the deep water on their long legs hunting for fish, amphibians, and other prey.
 Larger herons can stand like statues waiting for the right moment to strike, while egrets are often more active, waving their bright yellow feet like lures and disturbing the water.
 There are also smaller species like the yellow-crowned night heron.

 The roseate spoonbill is an incredible species found in Louisiana and Florida.
 The name spoonbill comes from the bill’s shape, which it uses to sift through the water for food.
 Roseate relates to its pink coloration, which makes it stand out from the white Eurasian species.
 Then there is the more discrete American bittern that hides in the reeds.
 It is well camouflaged and much shorter, but the male does have a distinctive “booming” call.

-Other, smaller species have a different way of getting around in these marshy areas, especially when vegetation is abundant.
+Other, smaller species have different ways of getting around in these marshy areas, especially with abundant vegetation.
 Coots and rails have adaptations in their foot that let them walk over the plants and roots to get around.
-The most common rail species in the US is the common gallinule, a type of moorhen, which can also use its feet on lily pads and spend its time feeding weeds and insects in the water.
+The most common rail species in the US is the common gallinule, a moorhen that can also use its feet on lily pads and spend time feeding weeds and insects in the water.

 This species was in trouble because of the demand for those feathers and meat.
 Today, it is recovering well, partly thanks to local beaver populations making new habitats.
 Mallards are also common, as they are across much of the world, and their ability to interbreed with other species leads to some curious hybrids in American wetlands.